Cockade of France: Use on institutional vehicles

 The use of the tricolor cockade is not permitted for mayors' vehicles, and offenders risk up to one year's imprisonment and a fine of €15,000.

-Use on state planes
+Use on state aircraft

 The use of the cockade on French military aircraft was first mandated by the Aéronautique Militaire in 1912, and subsequently became widespread during World War I. The French practice inspired the adoption of a similar roundel (with colours reversed) by the British Royal Flying Corps, and of comparable insignia by other nations.
 Cockades were, and still are, painted on the aircraft fuselages as the primary military aircraft insignia of the French Air Force; modified designs are used for other French government aircraft.

 Cockades continue to be used on French state aircraft.
 After World War II a yellow border was added to the cockade, which was removed in 1984.

 Other uses

 The tricolor cockade is also used on certain elite uniforms, both military and civilian, which include headwear decorated with it.
 It is likewise an attribute of Marianne, the national allegorical representation of France, who is conventionally depicted wearing a Phrygian cap, sometimes decorated with a tricolor cockade.
 The cockade appears on mayors' badges; and on the sash worn by Miss France, as well as French-made "méduses" (jellyfish in English) plastic beach sandals.